kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 * This procedure demonstrated using 250 uM of substrate.
 * Repeat the whole procedure using various substrate concentration, i.e.: 125 uM, 62.5 uM, etc.
 * All can be done in a single plate if planned accordingly.

+*Results*

+* Plot RFU or product concentration (y-axis) against time (x-axis).
+* To find the Km and Vmax of the enzyme, plot reaction velocity against increasing concentration of substrate (enzyme concentration fixed).